Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Light propagation

 \subsection{Ray tracing}

-To compute the redshift-distance relation using the simple model of our cosmic neighborhood introduced in Section \ref{sec:model_setup}, we must solve the geodesic equations.
+To compute the redshift-distance relation using the models of our cosmic neighborhood introduced in section \ref{sec:model_setup}, we must solve the geodesic equations.
 Since the metric scalar perturbation and its first derivatives are neglected, the geodesic equations are simply those of the FLRW metric which we can write as

 The luminosity distance, $D_L$, is obtained from the angular diameter distance, $D_A$, through the reciprocity relation.
 The angular diameter distance is computed as the square root of the determinant of the distortion matrix, $D$.
 The distortion matrix is obtained by solving the transport equation